Safeguarding Policy

 Internal investigations

-Where the alleged or suspected abuser is a member of staff, a full internal investigation must take place.
-This does not exclude investigations also being carried out by Social Services, the police and any registering authority.
+Where the alleged or suspected abuser is a worker, a full internal investigation must take place.
+This does not exclude investigations also being carried out by Adult Services, the police and any registering authority.

 Where the alleged abuser is another vulnerable adult

 Duty of care obligations continue for the alleged abuser, and they may need the same or greater support as was available before the allegation.
-Therefore the project leader, in conjunction with the Company Chair, will carry out a thorough risk assessment to establish the likelihood that the alleged abuser will perpetrate further abuse of the alleged victim or other service users.
-Clear interventions for reducing risk must be agreed and communicated to all staff and volunteers providing support to the alleged perpetrator, victim and other participants who may be affected.
-Project leaders and the Company Chair must also liaise closely with Social Services.
+Therefore the Activity Leader, in conjunction with the Company Chair and Engagement Support Worker, will carry out a thorough risk assessment to establish the likelihood that the alleged abuser will perpetrate further abuse of the alleged victim or other service users.
+Clear interventions for reducing risk must be agreed and communicated to all workers and volunteers providing support to the alleged perpetrator, victim and other participants who may be affected.
+Project leaders and the Company Chair must also liaise closely with Adult Services.

 The investigation process described above will also apply in cases where the alleged abuser is a vulnerable adult.
-Often additional input from Social Services may be necessary in some cases.
+Often additional input from Adult Services may be necessary in some cases.

 Where the alleged abuser is a worker employed by another agency

 Where the alleged abuser is a worker employed by another agency (private, statutory or voluntary) e.g. Care assistant, PA, support worker, CPN, Social Worker, GP etc, stages 1 to 5 of the procedure must be followed.
-The Company Chair must immediately notify the appropriate manager from the agency and plan and agree investigation protocols.
+If known, the Company Chair must immediately notify the appropriate manager from the agency and plan and agree investigation protocols.

 MONITORING AND REVIEW

-The Safeguarding Policy will be monitored on an ongoing basis and reviewed annually by the directors to ensure that it remains fit for purpose, and will be updated as necessary.
-Last reviewed March 2018.
+This Policy is monitored on an ongoing basis and reviewed annually by the directors to ensure that it remains fit for purpose, and is updated as necessary.